 The 5km North-South route will be either fully separated from traffic, or on quiet back streets.
 At its northern end, the route will connect with Central London Grid routes, allowing cyclists to travel safely further north beyond King's Cross.

 The North-South Cycle Superhighway intersects with the East-West Cycle Superhighway at the Blackfriars/Victoria Embankment junction and CS7 at Elephant and Castle.

-This work is part of our Road Modernisation Plan.
+This work is part of our plan to improve London's roads.

 We consulted on the proposals for the first sections of the North-South Cycle Superhighway between September and November 2014.

 A separate consultation was held in February and March 2016 on detailed proposals for the route between Stonecutter Street and King's Cross.

 More information is on the North-South Cycle Superhighway consultation page.

 We consulted on revised proposals for the junction of Farringdon Street/West Smithfield/Snow Hill in November/December 2016.

 Find out more on the Farringdon Street/West Smithfield/Snow Hill consultation page.